Valeri-afk/ui-framework/docs/ROADMAP.md

 - Focus semantics are stable.
 - Pointer capture semantics are stable.
 - Event propagation semantics are stable.
-- Mutation during event dispatch is safe.
+- Mutation during event dispatch is safe and predictable.
 - Keyboard input integrates with focus.
 - Input does not violate NodeTree lifecycle invariants.